AdaCore/spark2014/docs/lrm/source/subprograms.rst

 The Global aspect shall only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub), of a protected entry, or of a task unit.
-The implementation of a subprogram body must be consistent with the subprogram's Global aspect.
+The implementation of a subprogram body shall be consistent with the subprogram's Global aspect.

 Note that a Refined_Global aspect may be applied to a subprogram body when